Sharing access and analytical tools for ethnographic digital media using high speed networks

 This type of scripting can be used to call the media for lexical citation forms played from a single media file or for arbitrarily long lines of text showing a continuous text called from a single media file.

 We have set out a series of milestones over 2010 to rebuild the media upload and transcoding module and the text upload and presentation system.
-The current funding will end in December and there will then be an open-source and documented system on Sourceforge.
+There is an open-source and documented system on Sourceforge.
 The EOPAS development site has mailing lists to keep interested people up to date with the project.
 If you want to subscribe they will be very low traffic lists, one for announcements and one for developers.